What God Makes Free is Free Indeed:

 Following this self-identification as nondenominational, considerable effort was made by the field researchers to probe for any ties to quasi-denominational entities.
 We found many congregations who used a generic label for their churches (like Valley Christian Church, Community Church of God, or Faith Fellowship) and whose pastors stated they were nondenominational; however, after more intensive questioning, it was determined they did have ties either to an official religious organization such as the Independent Churches of Christ or to one of the newer Networks or Associations of independent churches.

 Once a congregation's key informant verified an affiliation with a larger umbrella organization, this group was investigated to ascertain its structural characteristics.
-Each of these networks were scored on whether they had professional full-time staff, a pension board, supported their own publishing entity, had an official membership list and carried an identity as a discernableup religious group.3
+Each of these networks were scored on whether they had professional full-time staff, a pension board, supported their own publishing entity, had an official membership list and carried an identity as a discernable religious group.3

 From these five measures a degree of bureaucratization scale (1-5) was constructed with a continuum from no larger organizational structure (no score) to a minimal network structure (score of 1 or 2) to a partial agency structure (score of 3) to a full agency structure (score of 4 or 5).
 Nearly all of the congregations in this analysis were either truly independent or claimed to be nondenominational but were also associated with Networks having two or less of these institutional characteristics.